clementgallet/libTAS/README.md

 You can type `./linTAS -h` to have a description of the program options.

-The programs prompts a text-based user interface where you can start the game or change several options.
+The program prompts a text-based user interface where you can start the game or change several options.

 Here are the default controls when the game has started: